This advisory announces:

 SECURITY-87 is rated medium, as it results in the loss of functionality.

 SECURITY-110 is rated medium, as it results in a limited amount of information exposure.

 SECURITY-127 and SECURITY-128 are rated high.
 The former can be used to further escalate privileges, and the latter results in loss of data.

 SECURITY-131 and SECURITY-138 is rated critical.
 This vulnerabilities results in exposure of sensitie information and is easily exploitable.

 SECURITY-143 is rated high.
-It is a passive attack, but it can result in a compromise of Jenkins master or loss of data.
+It is a passive attack, but it can result in a compromise of the Jenkins controller or loss of data.